JoryKlaverstijn/LaMAS_G17/index.md

 ### Hunter

-When the hunter is killed, he is allowed to kill one other player of their choosing.
+When the hunter is killed, they are allowed to kill one other player of their choosing.
 The hunter is a specialized villager.

 ![Hunter Card](https://user-images.githubusercontent.com/63637256/175937455-f6081ee2-158a-4d6f-92bd-4baa699530cd.jpg "Hunter Card")